 Instructions

 - Once the liquid is between 100 and 110 degrees Fahrenheit, add the yeast and stir to combine.
-Let sit 5 minutes, until bubbly.
+Let sit 5 minutes, until bubbly, then stir in the salt.

 - With the dough hook on the stand mixer and the mixer on low speed, add the flour, 1 cup at a time, until the dough starts to look shaggy when the flour is added but is still relatively loose and wet.
 When you have the right amount of flour, the dough will cling to the hook for a moment and then begin to fall back into the bowl.
 Once you're there, resist adding more flour!
 It usually takes about 5 1/2 cups for me, but it can really depend on if you ended up adding a bit more or less liquid.